Emmanuel-Benjamin00/restaurant-landing-page/README.md

 #### 4. Food Categories:

-- Easily find your favorite dishes by browsing categories such as Tiffen, Rice, Evening Crackers, Sweets, Kaaram, Drinks, and Cools.
+- Easily find your favorite dishes by browsing categories such as Tiffen, Rice, Evening Crackers, Sweets, Kaaram, Drinks and Cools.

 #### 5. Live Tracking: